TheresaLui/SelfHelpContent_v2/articles/microsoft.servermanagement/servermanagement-icantconnecttoagateway.md

 * Make sure the Health status on the gateway blade is displayed as “OK” and there aren’t any additional errors or warnings displayed.
 * Log on to the gateway machine and make sure it can connect to the public internet.
-* In the Windows Start menu, type and run “services.msc” to launch the Services MMC snap-in.
-Make sure the “Server management tools gateway” service is running.
+* Run “services.msc” to launch the Services MMC snap-in and make sure the “ServerManagementToolsGateway” service is running.
 Also try restarting the service.
+* Make sure the system date/time on the gateway machine is correct.
+Gateway authorization will fail if the system time between the gateway and the Server management tools Azure service differ by more than 15 minutes.
 * You can try reinstalling the gateway deployment package.
 On the gateway machine, go to “Programs and Features” and uninstall “Server management tools gateway”.
 Generate a gateway deployment package, download and install it on the gateway machine.

 ## **Recommended documents**